akkoro/assemblylift/docs/cli-transpiler.md

 > CRD's are available to Terraform when planning the K8s manifests.

 ### The bind step
-Each `Provider` implements `bind`, however at the moment the only binding operation is the `terraform apply` which is executed as the last step of the `bind` command as there is a singular plan file.
+Each `Provider` implements `bind` -- however at the moment the only binding operation is the `terraform apply`, which is executed as the last step of the `bind` command since there is only a singular plan file.
 It may be advantagous to refactor this to a unique plan-per-provider!